work with a

-Are you ready to:
+If you're ready to:

-- Become more compassionate towards yourself and others?
+- Become more compassionate towards yourself and others

-- Find the courage to take new risks and move through failure?
+- Find the courage to take new risks

-- Deepen your relationship with God and others?
+- Deepen your relationship with God and others

-What is the difference?
+What is coaching?

 - Counseling often focuses on the question “Why?” while coaches focus on the question “How?”